grafana/grafana-operator/docs/docs/api.md

-RoutePort defines a port mapping from a router to an endpoint in the service endpoints.
+If specified, the port to be used by the router.
+Most routers will use all endpoints exposed by the service by default - set this value to instruct routers which port to use.

 <table>
     <thead>